Table Of Contents

 Coffee has numerous health benefits, such as reducing the risk of certain cancers, improving brain function, and preventing heart disease.

-However, caffeine can be toxic if you consume too much of it in one sitting.
-The kidneys work hard to get rid of this toxin, which can lead to dehydration and headaches in some people.
+However, caffeine can be toxic if you consume too much in one sitting.
+The kidneys work hard to eliminate this toxin, which can lead to dehydration and headaches in some people.

 Does Coffee Boost Metabolism

 Studies have shown that caffeine does increase metabolism slightly.
 But, in contrast, some studies have found that drinking coffee while fasting lowers your metabolic rate and makes it harder to lose weight!
 Why?
 Because caffeine can suppress the amount of fat-burning hormones like leptin, ghrelin, cortisol, and insulin — all of which are essential for losing weight.

 However, coffee and sugar also contain a substance called chlorogenic acid, which can help reduce the amount of fat stored in the body.
 Chlorogenic acid also can increase muscle glucose uptake, which helps enhance performance during physical activities.
 So there is no right or wrong answer to the question, ‘Does coffee boost metabolism.’
 It all depends on the factors at play.

 What Can I Drink During Intermittent Fasting to Keep You Hydrated and Satisfied?

 Here are ten super drinks you can enjoy during intermittent fasting to keep you hydrated and satisfied.

 Let’s start with the most straightforward and essential drink—water!
 It’s calorie-free, refreshing, and necessary for maintaining proper hydration during intermittent fasting.
 Consuming at least 8 cups (64 ounces) of water daily is recommended to maintain adequate hydration.